cjl160/forking_exercise/README.md

   page, it looks like:
   <img src="https://aru-bioinf-ibds.github.io/images/GitHub_fork_button.png">
   (but hit the one at the top right of the GitHub page!)
+* Clone the forked repo onto your laptop using command line git as normal.
+* In the original upstream repo create an issue "add XXXXX" where XXXX is your favourite Cartoon character.
-* Once you have forked the repo then turn on the GitHub workflow by selecting the Actions tab and enabling it.
+* Once you have cloned the forked repo then turn on the GitHub workflow by selecting the Actions tab and enabling it.
 The GitHub workflow is a new CI/CD tool like Travis but run within GitHub.
-  Make an initial commit altering the comment line in [person.py](person.py)
+  Make an initial commit altering the comment line in [people.py](people.py)

   ```python
   # TODO add another person - anyone you like